 We hope the patterns provide you with lots of inspiration.
-If you have any ideas for future themes, do get in touch at info@jellymediauk.com, we love to hear from you.
+If you have any ideas for future themes, do get in touch at info@fabulouspatterns.co.uk, we would love to hear from you.

 Happy Stitching The Fabulous Patterns Team